preset/website/content/docs/01-basics/03-alternatives.md

 ### Plop

 [Plop](https://github.com/plopjs/plop) is a generator that is meant to be installed as a project dependency.
-Plops looks for a `plopfile` in the project it is installed, which defines all of the generators it has access to.
+Plop looks for a `plopfile` in the project it is installed, which defines all of the generators it has access to.

 Everything is local to a project... which means Preset could actually be used to scaffold a `plopfile`.